SymfonyId/symfony-docs-id/book/forms.rst

 fields.
 The overall approach is covered a bit more in the :ref:`validation chapter <book-validation-raw-values>`, but here's a short example:

+.. versionadded:: 2.1
+   The ``constraints`` option, which accepts a single constraint or an array of constraints (before 2.1, the option was called ``validation_constraint``, and only accepted a single constraint) is new to Symfony 2.1.

 .. code-block:: php

     use Symfony\Component\Validator\Constraints\Length;